-The candidacy committee, in consultation with the Domestic Mission unit, evaluates and approves alternative programs and equivalencies in advance.
-Candidates who opt for a non-accredited program should be mindful that it will not fulfill the unit of CPE required for admission to an ACPE residency.
+The candidacy committee, in consultation with the Christian Community and Leadership home area, evaluates and approves alternative programs and equivalencies in advance.
+Candidates who opt for a nonaccredited program should be mindful that it will not fulfill the unit of CPE required for admission to an ACPE residency.
 This fact may have important implications for candidates who are considering future education in pursuit of ecclesiastical endorsement or certification in specialized pastoral care ministry.